OlgaPodolska/kikstarter-analysis/README.md

 >- What are some other possible tables and/or graphs that we could create?

-Calculating and visualizing by percentage of successful/failed/canceled Theater campaigns by the time of year in the sheet "Theater Outcomes by Launch Date", could be more comprehensive than numbers.
+1. Calculating and visualizing by percentage of successful/failed/canceled Theater campaigns by the time of year in the sheet "Theater Outcomes by Launch Date", could be more comprehensive than actual numbers.
+2. Considering we have not the canceled campaigns at the "Outcomes_vs_Goals" chart, maybe another type of chart could be more demonstrative for percentage of successful campaigns instead of line chart, which basically duplicates information.